clearlinux/clear-linux-documentation/source/tutorials/vmware-workstation.rst

 * If modules failed to install or load, check logs in :file:`/tmp/vmware-<username>/*.log`

-* To try re-installing all VMware modules run the following command:
+* Try re-installing all VMware modules with the following command:

   .. code-block:: bash